 Maybe you want to mention the things that help you overcome setbacks?
 Or the things that help you reach your goals?
 It doesn’t really matter what you choose, as long as you link it back to the specific job requirements.

-Naturally, if the job advert mentions some hard skills explicitly, you should do the same in your cover letter.
+Naturally, if the job advert mentions some hard skills explicitly, you should include some of them in your cover letter as well.
 This will help you pass applicant tracking systems (ATS) that screen resumes and cover letters for certain keywords.

 Show that you've researched the company